 These are good to try when weaning off medication (but be sure to talk to your doctor first!)

-- Not restricting calories.
-I'm not saying eat anything, but just make sure you aren't undereating (especially if you're working out a lot).
-I learned very early that my low daily calorie intake didn't help my blood sugar levels, which can hinder seretonin production needed for sleep.
+Not restricting calories.
+I'm not saying eat anything, but just make sure you aren't under-eating (especially if you're working out a lot).
+I learned very early that my low daily calorie intake didn't help my blood sugar levels, which can hinder serotonin production needed for sleep.